fdcolon/fdcolon/README.md

 - 🌱 I’m currently improving my skills in `React.js` and learning `React Native`.
 - 📧 You can reach me at [daniel.colon.gonzalez@gmail.com](mailto://daniel.colon.gonzalez@gmail.com)
 - 📝 You can find my **Work Experience** at [LinkedIn](https://www.linkedin.com/in/fernandodanielcolongonzalez).
+- 🗃 You can find more repos at my [BitBucket](https://bitbucket.org/pandany79/) account.
 - 🏆 These are some of the certifications I have earned:
   - **React.js**
     - [React: Nanodegree Program](https://graduation.udacity.com/confirm/GTYKX4D6) - Feb 2021